What Are Stablecoin Payments? A Complete Guide for Businesses

 What are the costs of stablecoin payments compared to SWIFT?

 Traditional cross-border SWIFT payments typically cost between 1% and 3% of transaction value when correspondent fees and FX spreads are included.
-Stablecoin payments via Fipto reduce this to a conversion spread at the point of on-ramp and off-ramp, which at institutional volumes is significantly lower.
+Stablecoin payments via Fipto reduce this to the on-ramp and off-ramp spread, which at institutional volumes is significantly lower.
 Contact Fipto for a tailored cost comparison based on your payment flows.

 Fipto is the modern infrastructure for B2B payments and treasury, powered by stablecoins.
-Fipto holds a MiCA CASP licence (AMF) and a Payment Institution licence (ACPR) in France.
 Learn more about Fipto or book a demo to speak with a specialist.